 Analytical methods approved by EPA for drinking water compliance should be used for analysis.
 The methods are specified in 40 CFR 141 Appendix A to Subpart C. For analysis of constituents where no standard method exists in 40 CFR 141 Appendix A to Subpart C, a method should be selected from the SW-846 Compendium per 40 CFR Parts 122 through 270, as amended.

-Sampling parameter requirements are shown in the table below:
+Sampling parameter requirements and relevant compliance and comparison standards are shown in Table 1 below: